 - aren’t cruel to each other

-When someone tries to destroy your life and intentionally cause harm to you, realize this person is mentally ill, cruel and at a very sad and unhappy place in their own life.
+When someone tries to destroy your life and intentionally cause harm to you, you should realize this person is mentally ill, cruel and at a very sad and unhappy place in their own life.

 People will always have a reaction to 1) your successes 2) your failures 3) your evolution.
 Pay attention to how those closest to you react to not only your 1’s, 2’s and 3’s, but also, how they react to other people’s.
 This will tell you everything that you need to know about them.